SchweizerischeBundesbahnen/journey-service/JSON-Objects.md

 * `"- - 753"`    // number only, in CH unique (implicit time and direction)

 ### DatedVehicleJourneyReference
-Goal: find 1 concrete DatedVehicleJourney
+Goal: find concrete DatedVehicleJourney

 Two variants are possible:
-* by ServiceProduct and first & last ScheduledStopPoint
+1. by ServiceProduct and first & last ScheduledStopPoint -> should lead to [0..*] hits (because not restricted to operatingDay)
-* by ServiceProduct and operatingDay and Operator::number
+2. by ServiceProduct and operatingDay and Operator::number -> should lead to [0..1] hit

 #### JSON object